 The waterproofing of a fabric is measured by placing it under a water tube (water column).
 The minimum water height at which the first drops of water pass through the fabric represents its impermeability.

-The waterproofing of your tent is indicated by the Schmerber index, most often in mm.
+The waterproofing of your canvas tent is indicated by the Schmerber index, most often in mm.
 The higher it is, the more waterproof your tent is.
 A 3000 mm column of water protects canvas in the event of heavy rain; a 5000 m column protects from heavy rain.
 But this index is not enough to judge the resistance of your tent to rain; you also need to check the waterproofness of the ground and the quality of the seams.

 Even the best tent decreases in quality through use.
 It is for this reason that you must take precautions before, during and after your stay in your tent.
 Avoid, for example, using a stove inside, just a clumsy thing for a hot pan to touch and damage a wall.
 Also, keep your tent away from bushes and animals that may tear it apart.
 If you ever scratch the canvas, repair it as quickly as possible.
 Never fold up your tent if it is still wet, and if you are forced to do so by the weather, don’t forget to dry it as quickly as possible.